SyncfusionExamples/DataGrid-unit-testing-angular/README.md

 ## Further help

-For more detailed information on setting up testing in Angular, refer to the official [Angular documentation](https://angular.io/guide/testing#set-up-testing).
+For more detailed information on setting up testing in Angular, refer to the official [Angular documentation](https://angular.io/guide/testing#set-up-testing), and for setting up testing on Syncfusion Grid  refer to the [Sycfusion Grid testing](https://ej2.syncfusion.com/angular/documentation/grid/how-to/unit-jasmine-testing).